sayymeer/absurd-agent-takneek-server/README.md

 ## Games Available
 Below Games are currently available and You can get list of Games by Sending a request to `GET /` .
 1. **Wordle** : A game where you have to guess a 5 letter word in 6 chances.
 You will have to send a word and you will get an array of numbers.
 In which 0 -> letter not present, 1 -> letter present but at another position, 2 -> letter present at correct position
 2. **Hangman** : A game where you have to guess a Word in 7 wrong chances.
 The length of the word is provided.
-You have to send a letter, in response you will get an array of indexes where the letter is present or -1 if the letter is not present in the word
+You have to send a letter, in response you will get an array of indices where the letter is present or -1 if the letter is not present in the word
 3. **Hanguced** : This is a reduced difficulty version of Hangman.
 When game starts, you will get length of mystery word and an array of letters.
 The word will be made out of letters from that array.
 4. **Wordman** : In this game you have to guess a 5 letter word with 7 wrong chances.
 You have to guess letter and its position.
 In response you will get 0 -> letter not present, 1 -> letter present but at another position, 2 -> letter present at provided position.
 5. **Duordle** : This is two wordle games playing together.
 You have to guess two words in 9 chances.